 Vesicle formation is an ordered process where molecules are being recruited in a precise manner.
 In clathrin coated vesicles of yeast, more than 65 proteins are estimated to be involved during the vesicle formation.
 In mammals, 50 have being found.
 All these proteins are cytosolic proteins.

 There are three ways a molecule can travel inside a vesicle: as a transmembrane protein, as a ligand linked to a receptor, and unspecifically as a soluble molecule.
 Adaptor proteins are able to recognize the cytosolic domain of transmembrane proteins of the vesicle membrane.
 Some of these transmembrane proteins are in turn receptors that recognize and link soluble cargoes that need to be transported.
-Another way to select proteins to be included in a vesicle is by the length of the transmembrane segment of some transmembrane proteins, so no need for adaptor proteins.
+Another way to select the proteins to be included in a vesicle is by the length of the transmembrane segment of some transmembrane proteins, so adaptor proteins are not needed.

 The initial set of proteins (GTPases, adaptors, receptors and cargoes) forms a cluster or aggregate in the membrane.
 After a critical size is reached, the recruitment of more proteins is boosted, which ends with the recruitment of the external coat proteins.
 To reach and pass this critical size is known as transition point and it means that the vesicle will be formed.
-If the transition point is not passed, the molecular ensemble is desegregated and dispersed again.
-It appears that the number of cargoes that the initial aggregate manages to gather is important to pass the transition point.
-It the number of cargoes are not enough the vesicle are not formed.
+If the transition point is not passed, the molecular ensemble set desegregates and disperses again.
+It seems that the number of cargoes that the initial aggregate manages to gather is important to pass the transition point.
+It the number of cargoes is not enough, the vesicle does not form.
 Among the proteins of the external coat, there are proteins in charge of "weaving" all the structure, bend the membrane, set the vesicle internal volume, facilitates the polymerization of actin filament, and "undress" the vesicle after the excision.
 When the amount of external coat proteins is higher enough (60 % of the total vesicle proteins in clathrin coated vesicles), the membrane starts to bend and the nascent vesicle is visible.

 Excision is the detachment of the vesicle from the membrane of the source compartment.
 Bending a membrane and pinching-off a vesicle is a complex and coordinated process requiring energy and the involvement of a wide variety of proteins.
-For example, there are proteins that helps with the assembling of the external coat, and at the same time are able to insert part of their amino acid sequence into the source compartment membrane.
+For example, there are proteins that helps with the assembly of the external coat and, at the same time, can insert part of their amino acid sequence into the membrane of the source compartment.
 These proteins have a molecular domain, known as BAR, that works as a wedge once it is inserted in the membrane, therefore producing curvature of the membrane.
 Sar1 GTPases participate in the initial bend of the membrane to start a new COPII coated vesicle.
 In clathrin coated vesicles, polymerization of actin filaments and motor protein myosin also contribute to generate pulling forces that increase the size of the nascent vesicle, and help later during the excision step.
 Getting a completely free vesicle also needs the participation of dynamins, proteins that localize at the connection neck of the vesicle with the source compartment membrane and strangle this bridge.
 COPII coated vesicles, however, do not need actin filaments nor dynamin for vesicle excision.
 After the release of the vesicle, many coat proteins are detached from the vesicle surface and go back to the cytosol as soluble proteins ready for a new round of vesicle formation.
 In this way, the new vesicle looses many proteins from its surface and can be transported to the target compartment.

 Most coat proteins detach from the vesicle once it is free in the cytosol.
 Two mechanisms are involved: chaperones, such as HSC70, and dephosphorylation of PI(4,5)P2.
 HSC70 is included in the set of proteins during vesicle excision.
 Removing the protein coat improve the interaction of the vesicle with the cytoskeleton first, and with the membranes of the target compartment later.

-The mechanism for fusing th vesicle and the tarted compartment is complex (Figure 4).
-It has to be specific to make sure that each vesicle, with a particular set of proteins, is fused with its proper target.
-Open anc seal membranes are very difficult tasks because we must jump over a high termodinamic barrier.
+The mechanism to fuse the vesicle and the tartet compartment is complex (Figure 4).
+It has to be specific to ensure that each vesicle, with a particular set of proteins, is fused to its proper target.
+Opening and sealing membranes are very difficult tasks because we must jump over a high termodynamic barrier.
 The process is accomplished in several steps.

 The first step for a vesicle to know what is the compartment to fuse with is the initial recognition or tethering.
 It requires a label, as a postcode, in the vesicle to be recognized by the tethering complexes in the membrane of the target compartment.
 Tethering complexes are long proteins that work as fishing rods that can physically link the vesicle.
 There are several types: golgins, CORVET, Dsl1, exocysto, GARP/VFT, HOPS/Class C VPS, TRAPPI y TRAPPII, which are distributed in different cell compartments (Figure 5).
-Tethering complexes may change between straight and bent conformation, and can reach more than 200 nm long, which means they can be very long fishing rodes.
-They initially capture the vesicle, hence their differential distribution are important for catching vesicle selectively.
-For example, cis, intermediate and trans cisterns of the Golgi harbor different tethering complexes.
+Tethering complexes can change between straight and bent conformation, and can reach more than 200 nm in length, which means that they can be very long fishing rods.
+Initially, they capture the vesicle, therefore, their differential distribution is important for selective vesicle capture.
+For example, cis, intermediate and trans cisterns of the Golgi apparatus house different tethering complexes.

 Docking and fusion